-Course Offerings 7th Grade 2023-2024
+Course Offerings 8th Grade 2023-2024

-7th Grade Core Curriculum
+8th Grade Core Curriculum

 English Language Arts - yearlong

-Following the NC State Standards for English Language Arts, seventh graders develop skills in reading, writing, speaking, and listening, and language through experience with print and digital resources.
+Following the NC State Standards for English Language Arts, eighth graders develop skills in reading, writing, speaking, and listening, and language through experience with print and digital resources.
 Students read a wide range of text, varying in levels of sophistication and purpose.
-Through print and non-print text, they increase comprehension strategies, vocabulary, as well as high order thinking skills.
-They read a balance of short and long fiction, drama, poetry, and informational text such as memoirs, articles, and essays and apply skills such as citing textual evidence, analyzing points of view and presentation, and examining how parts of the text affect the whole.
+Through print and non-print text, they further develop comprehension strategies, vocabulary, as well as high order thinking skills.
+They read a balance of short and long fiction, drama, and poetry with a focus on comparing how two or more literary elements create effects such as suspense or humor.
+Eighth graders approach informational text such as articles, arguments, and essays with the intent to cite textual evidence, analyze points of view and presentation, and evaluate accuracy and relevance of details.
 Experience with a variety of text types and text complexity helps students develop a knowledge-based essential for recognizing and understanding allusions.
 Students learn about the writing-reading connection by drawing upon and writing about evidence from literary and informational texts.
 Writing skills, such as the ability to plan, revise, edit, and publish, develop as students practice skills of specific writing types such as arguments, informative/explanatory texts, and narratives.
-Guided by rubrics, students write for a variety of purposes and audiences.
-Seventh graders also conduct short research projects drawing on and citing several sources appropriately.
-They hone skills of flexible communication and collaboration as they learn to work together, express and listen carefully to ideas, integrate information and use media and visual displays to help communicate ideas.
+Guided by rubrics, students strategically write for a variety of purposes and audiences.
+Eighth graders also conduct short research projects drawing on and citing several sources appropriately.
+Eighth graders hone skills of flexible communication and collaboration as they learn to work together, express and listen carefully to ideas, integrate information, and use media and visual displays to help communicate ideas.
 Students learn language conventions and vocabulary to help them understand and analyze words and phrases, relationships among words, and nuances that affect the text they read, write, and hear.
 Students are encouraged to engage in daily independent reading to practice their skills and pursue their interests.

-Mathematics - Math 7 / Math 7 Plus / Math I
+Mathematics - Math 8 / Math I / Math II

 The North Carolina Standard Course of Study for 6-8 Mathematics consist of two types of standards - Standards for Mathematical Practice that span K-12 and the North Carolina Standard Course of Study for 6-8 Mathematics content specific to each course.
 The Standards for Mathematical Practice rest on important "processes and proficiencies" with longstanding importance in mathematics education.
 They describe the characteristics and habits of mind that all students who are mathematically proficient should be able to exhibit.

 The eight Standards for Mathematical Practice are:

-- 1. Make sense of problems and persevere in solving them.

-- 2. Reason abstractly and quantitatively.

-- 3. Construct viable arguments and critique the reasoning of others.

-- 4. Model with mathematics.
+- 1. Make sense of problems and persevere in solving them. - 2.
+Reason abstractly and quantitatively. - 3.
+Construct viable arguments and critique the reasoning of others. - 4.
+Model with mathematics.

 - 5. Use appropriate tools strategically.

 - 6. Attend to precision.

 - 7. Look for and make use of structure.

 - 8. Look for and express regularity in repeated reasoning.

-Math 7 - yearlong The foci of Math 7 are outlined below by domain.
+Math 8 - yearlong The foci of Math 8 are outlined below by domain: